radiomanV/TL866/wine/readme.md

 This version will autodetect the software used.

-Add the following rule to the udev subsystem: sudo cp ./udev/* /etc/udev/rules.d/ && sudo udevadm trigger
+Add the following rule to the udev subsystem:
+`sudo cp ./udev/* /etc/udev/rules.d/ && sudo udevadm control --reload-rules && sudo udevadm trigger`

 How to install: